Support structures for people with disabilities

 Structures in France

-• Provide medical, psychological and educational assistance, directly in the home of the accompanied child (home, crèche, school, college or any other specialized establishment).
+• Provide medical, psychological, and educational assistance directly at the child's place of residence (home, nursery, school, college, or any other specialized institution).

-• Foster the young person's integration into the mainstream environment.
+• Promote the integration of young people into mainstream society.

-Good to know: Different SESSADs adapted to different types of disability exist, as well as family support and early education services (SAFEP), autonomy and schooling support services (SAAAS), family education and school integration support services (SSEFIS) and home care and support services (SSAD).
+Good to know: There are various types of SESSADs tailored to different types of disabilities, as well as family support and early education services (SAFEP), independence and schooling assistance services (SAAAS), family education and school integration support services (SSEFIS), and home care and assistance services (SSAD).

 Main source of funding

-Financed by the Objectif Global de Dépenses (OGD), covered by Assurance Maladie and CNSA, and paid to establishments via ARS.
+Funded by the Global Expenditure Target (OGD), covered by Health Insurance and the CNSA, and paid to institutions via the ARS.

 Professionals involved in care

-• Care support professionals (physiotherapists, occupational therapists, speech therapists, psychomotricians, etc.).
+• Care support professionals (physical therapists, occupational therapists, speech therapists, psychomotor therapists, etc.).

-• Professionals supporting social, professional and educational life (specialized educators, school life assistants, etc.).
+• Social, professional, and educational support professionals (specialized educators, school assistants, etc.).

 Sector